New COVID cases jump by more than 500

-New COVID-19 cases in Albemarle Regional Health Services’ eight-county region jumped by more than 500 this week, the fourth straight week new cases have increased by at least 100 from the previous week.
+New COVID-19 cases in Albemarle Regional Health Services’ eight-county region jumped by more than 500 last week, the fourth straight week new cases have increased by at least 100 from the previous week.

 “We continue to see our case counts increase at levels similar if not exceeding the first wave,” ARHS Director Battle Betts said in a press release, referring to the period of the ongoing pandemic from Jan.
 1 to March 31.

 Pasquotank County again reported the largest jump in new cases (107), followed closely by Currituck County (96), Bertie County (83) and Chowan (30).
-Total COVID-19 cases in the region climbed to nearly 14,600.
+Perquimans reported 47 new cases, 16 more than the number of new cases (31) it reported the week before.
+One-hundred-twenty new cases have been reported in Perquimans since July 31.

 At least 11 of those active COVID cases in Currituck were school students.
 The rise in new cases among students prompted the Currituck Board of Education on Friday to vote unanimously to reverse its optional mask-wearing policy in schools.
 The school district will require both students and staff to wear facemasks at school starting Monday.